 Sew a hem for the summer dress

 There are many ways to hem a dress.
-I have a number of tutorials on my site on how to hem a dress.
+I have a number of tutorials on my site on how to hem a dress, with or without sewing (How to sew a hem Archives).
 For this summer dress, I use a blind hem foot of my sewing machine.
 If you want to know how to blind hem check out my tutorial – How to use a blind hem foot for hemming.

 Did you find this tutorial helpful?
 If so, save this pin (see below) on your sewing board so you can come to this tutorial later when you are ready to sew a summer dress, and follow me on Pinterest for more tips, tutorials, and inspiration!

 - How to Sew Elastic into Waistbands: A Casing Method by Serger

 - Elastic Essentials: a Guide to the Different Types for Your Sewing Projects